 ** Can create new users in groups that Group Admin manages.

 ^ Permissions apply only to applications the App Admin is allowed to manage.
 You cannot specify individually created Template apps.
 Instead, you must choose the entire Template class; for example Template SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
 The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
+Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
+The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
+On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
+IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
+A session is established with the SP, and the end user is authenticated.
 2.0.
 Also, App Admins cannot edit VPN Notifications settings for VPN-required apps.

 |View and run reports||Yes||Yes||No||No||Yes||Yes||No||No|